ADHD Analysis Paralysis

 With a strong executive function, you can sustain effort for reasoning, execute the process of problem-solving, and have helpful memory retention, attention and focus, flexibility, planning, and inhibition.

-Another study about ADHD's correlation with the brain's executive functions relates to the brain's dopamine production.
 Imagine this chemical as a helpful vessel to transport important information to the brain's targeted location.
 If your brain cannot efficiently produce this chemical, your executive function may also be impaired and it can affect your capability to take in information and make quick decisions.

 Visualize your ADHD traits!